DylanPW99-ATL/qtm-350-final-project/README.md

   * Amazon Rekognition has a lower accuracy in face matching under the disruption of age
   * As the age difference between photos increases, the face matching accuracy decreases.

 __

+## Reproducing this Project
+  The goal of this GitHub repository is to supply all code, documentation, and data that was used in the project so that someone may reproduce the project.
+If someone wanted to reproduce this project, start by downloading this repository to get all the files that were used in this project.

+__

 ## Using and Navigating this GitHub Repository